charliecalvert/CloudNotes/Assignments/Git/GitHubPages.md

 Learn about it [here][gitset].
 We can talk through some of this in class, including the editor.

+I believe that if you sign in with the Git GUI then you are also good at the command line to push and pull without a username and password.
+If not, check the credentials page [here][gitc].
+If not, questions to the discussion area.

-## Modify the READKE and .gitignore files
+## Modify the README and .gitignore files

 Make some changes, any changes you want, to the **README.md** file and push them.